nazim806/mongo-scraper-digest/README.md

 => git clone https://github.com/nazim806/mongo-scraper-digest.git

-Next cd into mongo-scraper and run an npm install.
+Next cd into mongo-scraper-digest and run npm install.

 Be sure to have your local mongoDB running